bhpnet/docs-old/concepts/governance.md

 * **Proposal submission:** Proposal is submitted to the blockchain with a deposit.
 * **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded Atom holders can then send `TxGovVote` transactions to vote on the proposal.
+Bonded bhp holders can then send `TxGovVote` transactions to vote on the proposal.
 * If the proposal involves a software upgrade:
   * **Signal:** Validators start signaling that they are ready to switch to the